About "Indicators for non-communicable diseases"

-Indicators for Non-communicable Diseases forms part of Norway’s efforts to counter non-communicable diseases.
+Indicators for non-Communicable diseases forms part of Norway’s efforts to counter non-communicable diseases.

-WHO’s Global Action Plan
+World Health Organization’s (WHO’s) Global Action Plan

-WHO specifies a total of 25 indicators.
-The time period for evaluation of target achievement is 2010-2025.
+The time period for evaluation of target achievement is 2010-2030.

 |